temmylolu/temmylolu/README.md

 👋 Hi, I’m @temmyloluI'm a data enthusiast passionate about uncovering insights hidden in data.
 I have recently started my journey as a data analyst, and I am eager to apply my skills to solve real-world problems.
 My goal is to help businesses make data-driven decisions through effective analysis and visualization.

 - 🌱 Currently Learning: Advanced SQL, and Power BI
-- 📈 Interested In: Data Analysis, Business Intelligence, and Predictive Analytics
+- 📈 Interested In: Data Analysis, Business Intelligence, and Research Analytics
 - 📊 Tools I Use: Excel, SQL, Power BI
+---
 ## Skills
    - ✨ Data Analysis: Organizing and exploring data to uncover actionable insights.
    - ✨ Data Visualization: Creating interactive dashboards with Power BI and Tableau to present findings effectively.
    - ✨ Technical Skills
         i.
 Excel: Advanced formulas, Pivot Tables, data cleaning. ii.
 SQL: Writing queries to extract and manipulate data from database
+---
 ## Projects
 Here are some of the projects I've worked on:
 1. Sales Performance Analysis